 Overview: Biomedical Laboratory officers serve as the Chief of Laboratory Services (or Chief of one or more areas of Laboratory Services) in hospitals or other health related facilities.
 Their job is a combination of supervision, management, research and teaching clinical laboratory science, an indispensable component of the diagnosis, treatment and prevention of medical conditions.

 - Ensure that laboratory results are reported only when they conform to predetermined statistical limits and criteria

 - Manage the development of new, modified and improved laboratory procedures

 - Perform teaching duties for medical and related personnel

-- For entry into AFSCs 43T1B (Microbiology)/C (Clinical Chemistry) /D (Environmental and Industrial Hygiene Chemistry) /E (Blood Band )/F (Toxicologist) /H (Hematology), a master's degree or higher, or 24 months of supervised experience is mandatory in the area of specialization identified by the suffix.
+- For entry into 43T1/B (Microbiology), /C (Clinical Chemistry), /D (Environmental and Industrial Hygiene Chemistry), /E (Blood Bank), /F (Toxicologist), or /H (Hematology), a master's degree or higher or a current, valid, and active specialist certification from the ASCP in the corresponding discipline indicated by the suffix.